 A midterm paper is due for mid-April 2024.
 You must choose one specific concept or theory in the field of Globalization studies that you define based on a scientific article that is maximum 10 years old, with quotes.
 You then apply it to a case of your choosing.
 The paper is 500 to 700 word long.
 The idea is that you better understand one specific development within the field of globalization studies.
 The discussion must be informed by a few external sources to cross-check the information or to oppose contradictory views.
 The paper must firstly help explain one specific aspect of globalization and/or illustrate specific characteristics of globalization.
 References to globalization must therefore be explicit.
 The whole paper must follow the rules of the APA referencing system (cf [REFER] on Learn), with 1,5 interspacing.
 The subject choice must have been submitted and accepted beforehand for March 29 at the latest and the paper must be handed in electronically in .word format on Learn AND printed, during class, mid-April.
-Strictly follow the following title pattern when uploading: Familyname-firstname-Globa paper-concept-2023-2024, so Grant-John-Globa-paper-dependency theory-2023-2024.doc.
-When you submit your choice by mail (deadline March 29), specify whether you volunteer to present your work orally and explain your choice, its relevance (regarding globalization and your education), the sources... in 50 words.
+Strictly follow the following title paper-dependency theory-2023-2024.doc.
+When you submit your choice by mail (deadline March 29), specify whether you volunteer to present your work orally and explain your choice, its relevance (regarding globalization and your education), the sources...

+in 50 words.
 The list of designated students will be decided based on willingness, subject choice, relevance and argumentation.
 If this paper is not handed in, you do not have access to the exam in first session.
 Not handing in the paper means no grade in the first session.